Opinion: Rude, chaotic, bossy? The new ad campaign is typical Berlin | DW | 15.10.2020

 Berlin's coronavirus ad campaign showing an elderly lady giving anti-maskers the middle finger has sparked quite a furor.
 But then the German capital is used to a fair bit of controversy, writes James Jackson.

 The Berlin Senate's new campaign has everything you would expect from the city.
 Rudeness, shifting the blame and a load of taxpayer-money wasted on PR.
-Rather than actually enforcing corona regulations in crowded bars, apparently it's easier to just swear and blame everyone else.
+Rather than actually enforcing coronavirus regulations in crowded bars, apparently, it's easier to just swear and blame everyone else.

 Don't get me wrong, there is no one more deserving of a disapproving gesture than anti-maskers.
 But ultimately the Senate got things the wrong way round.
 I'd rather be scolded by neighbors or fellow commuters, not a local government that saw 503 new infections on Wednesday.
 Berlin's government has a lot it needs to improve before they start pointing the middle finger at its residents, especially those who can't wear masks for health reasons.